The Railway Series and Thomas & Friends merchandise: Pre-Cut Model Engine Book

-on the back of the Railway Series books promised, "Other models are being prepared", although, even if ever prepared, they were never published.
+on the back of the Railway Series books promised, "Other models are being prepared", although, even if ever prepared, they were likely never published as those 4 titles are the only ones that are known of.

 A 12-page Thomas the Tank Engine Press-out Model Book (ISBN 0434927589) by Wilbert Awdry and Ken Stott, was released in September 1987.

-In 1994, a new range of press-out models was released, this time drawn by Ken Stott instead of C. Reginald Dalby.
-Each book came with accessories, a track and a station.
-The range comprised Thomas, Percy, James, Toby, Annie, Clarabel, Bertie the Bus and Harold the Helicopter.
+In 1994, a new range of press-out models was released (ISBN 9780434977819, this time drawn by Ken Stott instead of C. Reginald Dalby.
+Each book came with various accessories including station staff, and a press-out of Tidmouth Station.
+The range consisted of Thomas and numerous other trains in the series.

 Meccano

 In 1967, Meccano Ltd released a train set featuring a clockwork model of Percy the Small Engine with some trucks—a yellow open wagon and a red closed van—and a circle of blue track.
 The model of Percy was a fair likeness of the pictures in the books and was about the size of an O gauge engine.
 The box featured special artwork by Peter Edwards and included the title, "Percy the Small Engine, brought to life by Meccano".

 The plastic track was advertised as: "Gauge O track that clicks together and includes Brake Rail for automatic braking.
 Rails specially designed to make it easy to put the train on the track."
 In practice, although it was advertised as 'Gauge O', this only indicated the size of the model, since the track design was not compatible with anything else (the models were effectively 'flangeless').

 Adverts for the set, which showed the model train 'emerging' from the book Percy the Small Engine, appeared in Meccano Magazine and on the back of the dust-covers for several of The Railway Series books in print at the time.

 The train set was only produced in 1967, and is now extremely rare.
 It is notable as the last O Gauge train to be made at Meccano's famous Binns Road factory in Liverpool, where the Hornby tinplate trains were made.

 Photographs of the set and the adverts may be found here and a close-up of Percy may be found here.